Kay Bailey Hutchison Convention Center

-The Kay Bailey Hutchison Convention Center (KBHCCD) (formerly Dallas Convention Center) is a convention center in the Convention Center District of downtown Dallas, Texas.
+The Kay Bailey Hutchison Convention Center (KBHCCD; formerly the Dallas Convention Center) is a convention center in the Convention Center District of downtown Dallas, Texas.

 The "Dallas Memorial Auditorium" was a standalone multipurpose arena, designed by George Dahl in 1957.
 Dahl was responsible for the renowned Art Deco buildings at the Dallas Fair Park, as well as many other Texas landmarks.
 The Convention Center additions were designed by Larry Oltmanns, who was a Design Partner with Skidmore, Owings and Merrill at the time.

 On February 9, 2022, the Dallas City Council voted to take steps toward demolishing the convention center and replacing it with a new one.

 About

 The center is over 2000000 sqft in size and contains over 1000000 sqft of exhibit space.
 The largest contiguous exhibit space in the structure is 726726 sqft.
 A 203000 sqft column-free exhibit hall is the largest of its kind in the United States.
 It is annually used for the Dallas Auto Show.

 The east side of the structure contains the original element of the Dallas Memorial Auditorium, a 9,816-seat arena.
 The complex also houses a 1,740-seat theater, 105 meeting rooms, and two gigantic ballrooms.

 In May 2009, voters approved the construction of the Omni Dallas Convention Center Hotel, a 1,000 room hotel that is attached to the Convention Center.
 It opened in late 2011, under budget and ahead of schedule.